-Since we adopted a participatory grantmaking model, each grantmaking cycle has posed new questions and reflection for FRIDA about what meaningful participatory decision-making processes look like in each of the contexts where we fund.
+Since FRIDA adopted a participatory grantmaking model, each grantmaking cycle has posed new questions and reflection about what meaningful participatory decision-making processes look like in each of the contexts where we fund.
 For participatory grantmaking to be effective in reaching diverse communities, the decision-making needs to be built using an intersectional lens that unveils interlocking systems of oppression and their multilayered manifestations.
-Intersectional approaches expose inconsistencies within our model and shed light on who is missing from our grantmaking process and what we need to change and refine in our approach.
+Intersectional approaches expose inconsistencies within our model and shed light on who is missing from our grantmaking process and what we need to change in our approach.